 When I planned our first ever vacation, I wanted to make sure it was epic, so we did a double Disney World and Disney Cruise vacation with our four kids.
 Yes, it was insanity in the making.
+This is our amazing Disney World and Disney Cruise trip report.

 Our family has not taken a vacation since my eldest was born.
 That’s seven years guys.
 After working on finally getting my husband on board (this took a good year), he finally gave me the nod to go ahead and book it.
 Once that was settled, I was able to start my research and plan the trip.